If you are buying a house, Vancouver’s Empty Homes Tax, also referred to as the Vacancy Tax, may unexpectedly apply to you.

 Were undergoing redevelopment or major renovations where permits:

 had been issued and were being carried out diligently and without delay, or

-Every year homeowners in the City of Vancouver will need to make an annual property status declaration.
-This will include the valuation of the property and will state whether or not the property was vacant for six months or more during the previous fiscal year.
+Every year, Vancouver homeowners will need to make an annual property status declaration.
+This will include the valuation of the property and state whether or not the property was vacant for six months or more during the previous fiscal year.

 The declaration will then be used to determine whether or not the property will be taxed.